Published May 4, 2018

-3 step guide to online brand protection
+3 steps to online brand protection Guide

 Having worked in several contrasting industries, including – fraud management, graphics, print, domain name registration, and social listening – I’ve picked up useful bits and pieces along the way.
 While the companies specialized in different areas, there’s a common thread running through them... protection.

 - Fraud management & revenue assurance promises to protect a company’s reputation, profitability, revenue generation, customer service, and brand trust.

 - Graphic designers protecting their work from others claiming the design as their own or reproducing it without credit.
 While, taking care not to infringe someone else’s work.

 - A domain registrar provides domain name registration.
 Once registered, it's safe.
 Theoretically.
 A website’s domain name is a brand asset that has to be protected from cybersquatters looking to extract money or destroy a brand's reputation.

 - What can I say about social listening?
 You protect.
 You measure.
 You promote.
 You win!

 Regardless of industry, whether your product is tangible or not, it’s all about protecting your assets.
 Protecting your brand.

 Safeguarding your brand’s future potential as a revenue hero, brand protection isn’t just securing your brand, it’s promoting it.
 Putting your brand online - unavoidable in the age of social media - opens it up to attack, makes it vulnerable.
 With countless ways for brand abusers to hit you, diligence is essential - knowledge is power.

 Online brand protection starts with consistency of use and message.
 You’ll need a deep-diving process to protect your brand, and it should be implemented before you go anywhere near the online world.